rameshbalan/Python-Course/Day4/Answers/README.md

 my_file.close()
 ```

-:+1: Given a string, count the number of times each word appears.
+[x] Given a string, count the number of times each word appears.

 ```python